 Belt Lipectomy patients typically benefit by allowing a full two weeks to recover from the procedure.
 While the procedure is outpatient surgery, the extensive nature of the procedure provides a degree of soreness that takes a week or so before patients feel more able to fully integrate themselves back into activities of daily living.
 Most patients are back at work by the second week following surgery although the procedure requires 5-6 weeks before patients feel as if they have fully recovered to the degree of their pre-surgical state.

 How is the procedure performed?

 The belt lipectomy procedure is performed under general anesthesia in our accredited operating room in Birmingham.
 Incisions are made as described in the sections regarding abdominoplasty and lower body lift, but the incisions are designed to connect with one another, leaving the patient with a circumferential scar around their entire lower waist.
 This allows the skin excess to be removed and for buttock augmentation to be performed as necessary.
-The specific type of body contouring procedure that you are a candidate for will be discussed during your initial consultation with Dr. Grotting and Cohn.
+The specific type of body contouring procedure that you are a candidate for will be discussed during your initial consultation with Dr. Grotting and Cohn in Birmingham.
 Belt lipectomy procedures are individually tailored to maximize overall contour improvement while respecting the need to minimize scarring and allow for a prompt and safe recovery.

 What type of result can I expect?